 In Vietnam, like a lot of countries in Asia, only a small percentage of people wear proper gear.
 You’d spot people riding around wearing only a helmet, or a tank top paired with shorts and flip-flops–not exactly high quality or safe road wear.
 Wearing proper gear has all the pros and, other than being expensive, has no other cons.
 A rider has nothing but money to lose from wearing proper gear.
 But how much is your body worth?

 Other than safety, the biggest reason why you want to wear proper equipment on your adventure ride is adaptability.
-When you’re out on the road, be it dirt or asphalt, the proper gear will ensure that you’ll be well-prepared for anything coming your way.
+When you’re out on the road, be it dirt or asphalt, the proper gear in Vietnam will ensure that you’ll be well-prepared for anything coming your way.

 There are five primary pieces of gear that riders should look into regardless of ride or destination.
 These five crucial pieces are Helmet, Gloves, Jacket, Pants, and Boots.
 Of course, there are more.
 But these five primary pieces of gear are what we’ll be covering for now.

-First off, let’s talk about why riders should spare some time to look into these 5 pieces of gear.
+First off, let’s talk about why riders in Vietnam should spare some time to look into these 5 top pieces of gear.
 The helmet is a no-brainer, but few riders wear gloves and proper boots.
 Some people think that a helmet, a leather jacket, a pair of work boots, and jeans are enough.

 After the head, hands get a lot of the beating in a crash.
 Think about it—what is a person’s first instinct when falling?
 They put out their hands.
 A good pair of motorcycle gloves are a great investment and there are plenty of options.